simeononsecurity/simeononsecurity.ch/content/articles/how-to-secure-your-docker-and-kubernetes-environment/index.en.md

 ### Limit Permissions

 Limiting permissions is an essential aspect of securing your Docker environment. **Limit the number of users with access to the Docker daemon** and ensure that users only have the necessary permissions to perform their tasks.
-Additionally, make sure that containers are running with the minimum required privileges and that privileged containers are avoided.
+Also, make sure that containers are running with the minimum required privileges and that privileged containers are avoided.

 ### Implement Network Security

 Implementing network security is another important aspect of securing your Docker environment. **Use firewalls and network policies to restrict network access** to Docker hosts and containers.
-Additionally, you should use secure connections for communication between Docker nodes, such as TLS.
+Also, you should use secure connections for communication between Docker nodes, such as TLS.

 ### Monitor Your Environment